nickkoza/animately/README.md

 * `int toValue` - The target integer value to end at once the animation is complete. `endDelegate` will be called with this value.
 * `milliseconds delay` - How soon, in milliseconds, to start playing this animation.
 This is always relative to the current time.
 * `milliseconds duration` - How long, in milliseconds, it takes to smoothly go from `fromValue` to `toValue`.
-* `TimelineEventStartDelegate startDelegate` - Method to call when the animation starts.
+* `StartDelegate startDelegate` - Method to call when the animation starts.
 See [Action Start Delegate](#action-start-delegate) below.
-* `TimelineTransitionDelegate transitionDelegate` - Method to call while the animation is in progress.
+* `TransitionDelegate transitionDelegate` - Method to call while the animation is in progress.
 See [Action Transition Delegate](#action-transition-delegate) below.
-* `TimelineTweenDelegate tweenDelegate` - Method to call to tween the values.
+* `TweenDelegate tweenDelegate` - Method to call to tween the values.
 See [Action Tween Delegate](#action-tween-delegate) below.
-* `TimelineEventEndDelegate endDelegate` - Method to call when the animation finishes.
+* `EndDelegate endDelegate` - Method to call when the animation finishes.
 See [Action End Delegate](#action-end-delegate) below.

 If there are more than [`TIMELINE_MAX_SCHEDULED_ENTRIES`](#timeline_max_scheduled_entries) items scheduled for animation already then the request to schedule a new item will be ignored.

-# Events and Delegates
+# Actions and Delegates
 All delegates can take in a pointer to any instance method, as long as the method signature matches what is expected below.
 This means you can very easily schedule arbitrary method invocations as part of your animation, or create new tweening algorithms.

 #### Action Start Delegate